Mauna Kea Trivia Questions

 Easy

-Mauna Kea is considered the most sacred mountain in Hawaiian culture.
+Mauna Kea is the highest mountain in the world above sea level.

 Click to reveal answer ›